Xzx13/INFSCI_1500_final-project/README.md

 ## Questions?

-Feel free to reach out to any of us or check the final report for more details.
+Feel free to reach out to any of us or check the final report for more details. (see contact information above)